amitmse/in_Python_/Logistic Regression/README.md

 ### Limitations of Logistic Regression

-- It assumes a linear relationship between independent and dependent variables, which may not always hold true in real-world scenarios.
+- It assumes a linear relationship between independent and log odds variables, which may not always hold true in real-world scenarios.
 - It can be sensitive to outliers and may lead to overfitting.
 - It's limited to binary outcomes, requiring modifications for non-binary outcomes.